Gibberellic acid: Uses

 Gibberellic acid is sometimes used in laboratory and greenhouse settings to trigger germination in seeds that would otherwise remain dormant.
 It is also widely used in the grape-growing industry as a hormone to induce the production of larger bunches and bigger grapes, especially Thompson seedless grapes.
 In the Okanagan and Creston valleys, it is also used as a growth regulator in the cherry industry.

-It is used on Clementine Mandarin oranges, which may otherwise cross-pollinate with other citrus and produce undesirable seeds.
-Applied directly on the blossoms as a spray, it allows for Clementines to produce a full crop of seedless fruit.
+Gibberellic acid is used commercially on Clementine Mandarin oranges to ensure a full and profitable crop of seedless fruit.
+To prevent the formation of seeds, Clementine groves must be isolated or netted to exclude foreign pollen from other citrus varieties.
+However, without cross-pollination, these trees naturally fail to set sufficient fruit, leading to very low yields.
+Applied directly onto the blossoms as a spray, GA stimulates the development of the fruit without the need for fertilization, guaranteeing a high yield of seedless fruit from the isolated trees.

 It can be used to extend the shelf life of flowers and cut greens in floristry.
 The shelf life of cut shoots of Polygonatum multiflorum 'Variegatum' kept in water is about 7 days.
 To extend their life after cutting, conditioning with gibberellic acid or benzyladenine is used.
 This doubles their possible use.

 GA is widely used in the barley malting industry.
 A GA solution is sprayed on the barley after the steeping process is completed.
 This stimulates growth in otherwise partly dormant kernels and produces a uniform and rapid growth.